Soft Border Patrol

-Soft Border Patrol is a Northern Irish mockumentary sitcom in the style of a reality television programme based around the subject of the Republic of Ireland–United Kingdom border in a post-Brexit world.
+Soft Border Patrol is a Northern Irish mockumentary sitcom in the style of a reality television programme based on the subject of the Republic of Ireland–United Kingdom border in a post-Brexit world.
 It shadows the Soft Border Patrol, a fictional border agency backed by governments in London, Dublin and Belfast, and the European Commission in Brussels.
 The title is a play on the desire at the time of writing for the outcome of the Brexit negotiations for there to be a soft border between the Republic of Ireland and Northern Ireland.
 Much of the series was unscripted, with broad ideas given to the cast by the writers.

 It was written by the Glasgow-based The Comedy Unit and the first episode was broadcast on BBC One Northern Ireland on 2 March 2018 at 22:35, with episodes two and three following on the 9 and 16 March.